greenhouse, indoor farming, agriculture

 “We’ve now have dates and history going back almost 20 years in some locations,” he said.

-Once the data makes it to the local servers, programmed AI algorithms crunch through the information in real time producing analytics that direct the systems to adjust the conditions such that the perfect growing condition is achieved for the crop.
+Once the data makes it to the local servers, programmed AI algorithms crunch through the information in real time producing analytics that direct the systems to adjust the conditions such that the perfect growing condition is achieved.

 For maximum accuracy, Nature Fresh Farms leverages different AI algorithms for different sections of the greenhouse, leading to highly curated analytics for every variety of crop.

-However, over the years, as greenhouse farming has gained traction for their year-round yields and protection against weather events, a litany of concerns has surfaced around the sustainability of the practices.
-Environmental pollution from nutrient runoffs, heavy energy consumption, and large carbon footprints of the facilities have marred the image, while elevating the upfront costs of indoor farming.
+However, over the years, as greenhouse farming has gained traction for their year-round yields and protection against weather events, a litany of concerns has surfaced around the sustainability of the practice.
+Environmental pollution from nutrient runoffs, heavy energy consumption and large carbon footprints of the facilities have marred the image, while elevating the upfront costs.

 Amid these concerns, Nature Fresh Farms is adopting smart practices to slash emissions and make farming more efficient.